Are you sick of your pup shredding pee pads? Or maybe you are looking for a way to stop your dog tracking pee through your home.

 - Grate can be a little time consuming to clean

-- Works best with rectangular potty training pads
+- Less suitable for rectangular shaped potty training pads

 - Pee pads sit loose underneath